Fall Farro Salad with Butternut Squash

 Tips & Tricks For This Butternut Squash Farro

-- I used pre-cut butternut squash while testing this dish (since my big chef knife was still packed away in boxes!).
+- I used pre-cut butternut squash while testing this dish.
 So, if you cut the squash yourself, the prep time will be longer.
-Alternatively, you can cut it in advance so it is ready to go when needed!
+Alternatively, you can cut it in advance so it is ready to go when needed.

 - Along those lines, if you are using pre-cut squash and the chunks are smaller than the ¾ inch size listed down below in the recipe, just keep an eye on the squash in the oven.
 It will take a little less time to roast.